Receiving Notifications

 }

-Remember to initialize your service in AndroidManifest.xml:
+Remember to register your service in the AndroidManifest.xml file:

 <service